 VACCINATIONS: Vaccines shed into the environment via your dog's faeces.
 After your dog has been vaccinated, this will happen for virulently for at least two weeks.
 Because of this, we would prefer that you do NOT bring your dog to the grooming salon during this period.
 (To be kind to everyone else, you might just want to keep them at home for this period too).
 We groom very young puppies and older dogs who do not need / may not survive this unnecessary onslaught.

 Super Clients stick to a regular grooming schedule, either rebooking at the end of each appointment or booking 5-10 appointments ahead.
-(This might be a good point to say that Christmas 2020 was full by February this year and I have bookings for Christmas 2022 in the diary already.)
+(This might be a good point to say that Christmas is generally full by February and I have bookings for Christmas 2023 in the diary already.)
 As a rough guide the following professional schedules apply:

 Fleece coats (Poodles, Bichons, Designer Dogs) every 2 - 6 weeks